Geology of the Cairngorms National Park: Tors

 Tors are a common feature of the Cairngorm granite massif, being especially frequent on Ben Avon and Beinn Mheadhoin and impressively high on Bynack More.
 They represent masses of granite which are less closely jointed than surrounding rock and which have therefore been less susceptible to underground weathering associated with fluid percolation along joints.
 The present tors have been exhumed, over a long period of time, not least by periglacial processes associated with ice ages during the Quaternary period.

+Economic geology

+Lead and manganese were obtained from the Lecht Mine southeast of Tomintoul during the 18th and early 19th centuries.
+Extraction of aggregate for the dualling of a further section of the A9 trunk road commenced at Dalwhinnie Quarry in 2022, involving the expansion of this pre-existing site.
+A further quarry at Meadowside, Kincraig near Kingussie has also been used similarly in connection with the A9 dualling.

+Geological conservation and protection

+The National Park Authority commissioned a report which identified 89 sites suitable for designation as Local Geodiversity Sites of which about 40% focus on bedrock whilst the remainder address the area's outstanding Quaternary interest.